MestreLion/git-tools/README.md

 Git, unlike other version control systems, does not preserve the original timestamp of committed files.
 Whenever repositories are cloned, or branches/files are checked out, file timestamps are reset to the current date.
 While this behavior has its justifications (notably when using `make` to compile software), sometimes it is desirable to restore the original modification date of a file (for example, when generating release tarballs).
-As git does not provide any way to do that, `git-restore-mtime` tries to workaround this limitation.
+As git does not provide any way to do that, `git-restore-mtime` tries to work around this limitation.

 For more information and background, see http://stackoverflow.com/a/13284229/624066